top of page

 Tom Howard’s ankle camera.
 The Daily News donated it to the Smithsonian in 1963

 Tom Howard received a $100 bonus for taking the photo.
-For decades after, anyone attending an execution had to lift their pant legs for camera checks.
+For decades after, anyone attending an execution had to lift their trouser legs for camera checks.

 His camera was later owned by inventor Miller Reese Hutchison and later became part of the collections of the Smithsonian Institution’s National Museum of American History.